 To help inform families and youth about their educational rights, SchoolHouse Connection developed three public service announcements (PSA) aimed at reaching youth, families, educators, community organizations, and local leaders:

 1. A PSA from Sesame Street Workshop with a message from Elmo for parents and children experiencing homelessness.

 2. A PSA aimed at educators and community members to engage them in efforts to identify and assist families and youth experiencing homelessness.

 For the basics on the McKinney-Vento Act.
 This customizable PowerPoint includes two basic scenarios with talking points, a quiz, and youth voice video clip.
 It can be edited for presentation lengths of 15-45 minutes.
 Simply click on File > Download > Microsoft PowerPoint.

 1. Basic Primer PowerPoint on the McKinney-Vento Act.
-This customizable PowerPoint, updated for the COVID era, includes two basic scenarios, a quiz, a youth voice video clip, and a few PSAs.
+This customizable PowerPoint, updated with the most recent information on homelessnesss, includes two basic scenarios, a quiz, a youth voice video clip, and a few PSAs.
 It can be edited for presentation lengths of 15-45 minutes.

 2. Longer PowerPoint for more in-depth training, with legal citations.
 This PowerPoint can be customized for presentations of 1-2 hours.